grpc/proposal/A74-xds-config-tears.md

   obtaining endpoint addresses will now be done in the xds resolver.
   The code for generating the child policy configs for the priority policy will now be done in the cds LB policy.
+- As an optimization, we will change the xds_cluster_impl and xds_override_host LB policies to get most of their configuration parameters from the passed-in attribute rather than from their JSON configs.
 - In some implementations, this may also allow simplifying the XdsCredentials plumbing by leveraging the config passed to the LB policies instead of generating a map of mTLS configs in the cds LB policy.